 The updated design for 2017-2021 has increased visual energy and realism.
 The main change was the rework of the splashes surrounding the text.
 They have acquired a more detailed and natural look, adding a sense of a real explosion of freshness.

 The color palette has become even brighter and more saturated.
 The orange hue has become deeper, emphasizing the drink’s citrus base.
 An orange slice retains its place at the top of the design, remaining a key symbol.
-The name’s font remains the same, but its white color has become brighter, allowing the inscription to stand out against the background of rich orange shades.
-The general style emphasizes the product’s dynamism and youth orientation and reflects modern market trends.
+The font remains the same, but its white has become brighter, allowing the inscription to stand out against the rich orange background.
+The general style emphasizes the product’s dynamism and youth orientation, reflecting modern market trends.

 2021 – today

 The current design approach has changed the brand’s visual presentation.
 The letters of the word “Crush” remain large but have acquired a new palette.
 Orange outlines emphasize the white font, and deep blue-green and orange shadows create a good, three-dimensional effect.
-These elements add expressiveness and modernity to the logo, maintaining a connection with the traditional look but reinterpreting it for a new generation.
+These elements add expressiveness and modernity to the logo, while maintaining a connection to the traditional look and reinterpreting it for a new generation.

 The removal of orange slices and splatters changed the overall character of the graphics, focusing exclusively on the text.
 Thus, the brand is no longer limited to citrus flavors, indicating its versatility.
-The new color scheme of blue-green and orange shades retains energy but adds fresh notes that emphasize the company’s modern views on its place in the market.
+The new color scheme of blue-green and orange shades retains energy while adding fresh notes that emphasize the company’s modern view of its place in the market.